 The borough's traditional industries include hosiery, textiles, boot and shoe manufacturing.
 Today the manufacturing base has moved towards the automotive industries with key employers: HORIBA MIRA, which is a vehicle engineering hub with Enterprise Zone status; Triumph Motorcycles; and Caterpillar.
-In addition, Cadent (formerly known as National Grid) has a base Hinckley and Bosworth Borough Council Statement of Accounts 2023/24 in Hinckley and the borough is also home to a growing logistics and distribution cluster with the presence of major companies such as Neovia, Syncreon and DPD.
+In addition, Cadent (formerly known as National Grid) has a base in Hinckley and the borough is also home to a growing logistics and distribution cluster with the presence of major companies such as Neovia, Syncreon and DPD.
 The Council is composed of 34 Councillors elected every four years.
 Councillors are democratically accountable to residents of their ward.